View on GitHub

 # Default behavior (if this section is not defined):

-# - Automatically clicks buttons via browser automation
+# - Automatically clicks buttons via browser automation.

-# - Uses PyAutoGUI
+# - Uses image recognition with PyAutoGUI.

-# - wait_seconds = 10
+# - wait_seconds = 2

 #